migueravila/SimpleFox/README.md

 ![bento](https://github.com/migueravila/Bento/blob/master/assets/img/subheader.png)

-## ⚠️ Warning note
+## ⚠️ Notes

-As Firefox changed at version 88 introducing the Proton UI, all the old files and configurations moved to [oldFirefox](https://github.com/migueravila/SimpleFox/tree/oldFirefox) branch.
+- As Firefox changed at version 88 introducing the Proton UI, all the old files and configurations moved to [oldFirefox](https://github.com/migueravila/SimpleFox/tree/oldFirefox) branch.
 Also it's pending the **OneLine** version.
+- Windows and MacOS are currently tested but may not be in the future.
+- Some custom themes (And GTK themes in Linux) may break context menus.